MohanPiru/devops-projects/Project-2/README.md

 ```
 after argocd pods are up and running.

-minikube will generate a url for accesing the argocd server
+minikube will generate a url for accesing the argocd server from locally
 ```bash
 minikube service argocd-server
 minikube service list